Grade One Handbook

 Blue Bags and Student Planners

 Every EWES student is provided with a canvas blue bag and a student planner.
 The planner, homework, and library books will be placed in your child’s blue bag.
 Messages between home and school will be recorded in the planner.
 Please do not write on the interlined sections of the page.
-This area designed specifically for students learning how to print.
+This area is designed specifically for students learning how to print.
 Adult notes can be written on the open spaces immediately below the interlined sections.

-Students will print a short sentence in their planner daily.
+Students will print a short sentence in their planner most school days.
 It is important to read and return the planner EVERYDAY to ensure you and your child keep up-to-date with class events.
 The planner also assists your child in staying organized for school.
 It is helpful to us to have you initial the daily sentence your child prints.
 This lets us know that the planner is making it home to you.

 Immediately under the cover of the planner is a clear plastic pouch.
 This is very handy for transferring smaller items back and forth between home and school.
 Large notes such as classroom newsletters or books orders will simply be placed into the blue bags.